Spotlight: Blue Ridge Parkway - More Than Just A Road

 Explore the area’s musical heritage.
 Visit the Blue Ridge Music Center (milepost 213) to enjoy concerts or learn how the Southern Appalachian mountains were the “mixing bowl” for a recipe of African, German, British, Scottish and Irish musical traditions and instruments.
 The Center is near the town of Galax, Virginia, home of the annual Old Fiddler’s Convention each August.

-Further north, visit Rocky Knob (milepost 169—download a map) for a picnic or a hike on the Black Ridge or Rock Castle Gorge trails.
+Further north, visit Rocky Knob (milepost 169—download a map (PDF)) for a picnic or a hike on the Black Ridge or Rock Castle Gorge trails.
 Set up camp at Rocky Knob campground (milepost 167), then drive into eclectic Floyd, Virginia.
 Floyd is an interesting mix of farmers and counter-culture, where they say overalls and tie-dye live in harmony.
 Floyd may only have one stoplight, but it’s a regional destination for old-time and bluegrass music, as well as annual world and classical music festivals.
 The Friday Night Jamboree at the Floyd Country Store is a year-round hit with travelers and locals alike.

 The parkway website offers four suggested itineraries, but Blue Ridge Parkway Interpretive Specialist Peter Givens suggests scrapping your itinerary entirely.
 "It's in our nature to plan, but the best way to experience the parkway is to go with the flow and explore the natural beauty and local color of all the areas and communities," commented Givens.
 Watch the parkway reveal the cultural, historical life and farmland of the Blue Ridge Mountains, and let the slow pace of rural life draw you in.